mehulmadaan02/Lyric-Embeddings-using-Doc2vec-Word2vec/README.md

 # Lyric-Embeddings-using-Doc2vec-Word2vec

-In this project, I will be using the MusicXmatch Million Songs Dataset and use Doc2vec and Word2vec methods from the Gensim Library and train song embeddings based on lyrics
+In this project, I will be using the MusicXmatch Million Songs Dataset and use Doc2vec and Word2vec methods from the Gensim Library and train song embeddings based on lyrics.

 The Dataset can be found at http://millionsongdataset.com/musixmatch/

 This project contains the following files: